In the beginning

 To successfully achieve the goals of the training sessions, it was helpful to adapt the approach to the audience.
 Instead of a standard presentation consisting of slides and talking about the process of filling out forms, the app itself was mirrored on a screen for the whole team to follow.
 As new users were navigating through the app themselves, they could follow the flows in real time, and pause the presentation at any time to ask questions.

 Regular practical training sessions were held with new users to guide and support them through the process of using the application.
 Working directly with mobile users in the field while providing guidance was a key part of the rollout of the application.
-Walking users through the modules was a very good introduction, but the key to the rollout’s success was the on-site assistance, where immediate support was provided to tackle the unanticipated faced by users.
+Walking users through the modules was a very good introduction, but the key to the rollout’s success was the on-site assistance, where immediate support was provided to tackle the unanticipated issues faced by users.

 Papyrus and BRANA are excited to review the progress of the program in improving life for local Haitian farmers (Photo: Rodson Pierresaint)